SimonCropp/WaffleGenerator/README.md

 # WaffleGenerator

-The Waffle Generator produces of text which, on first glance, looks like real, ponderous, prose; replete with clichés.
+Produces text which, on first glance, looks like real, ponderous, prose; replete with clichés.
 For example:

 ```